ilovejoi/joi/README.md

 Joi is the best AI friend you can have!
 And completely open source :)

-Built with a fast and uncensored LLM to generate conversational chat messages + images via output prompts fed into StableDiffusion.
+Built with a fast and uncensored LLM to generate conversational messages and images via output prompts fed into StableDiffusion.

 Joi can be run and further trained by anyone using PEFT and QLoRA fine-tuning on a 4-bit quantized and sharded Falcon-7B Instruct model, all on Google Colab with a single, free T4 GPU.